-Allergan Inc. (AGN) investors should be barred from seeking to hold directors responsible for a $600 million penalty the maker of the wrinkle smoother Botox had to pay over illegal marketing of the drug, the company’s lawyers told Delaware’s high court.
+Allergan Inc. (AGN:US) investors should be barred from seeking to hold directors responsible for a $600 million penalty the maker of the wrinkle smoother Botox had to pay over illegal marketing of the drug, the company’s lawyers told Delaware’s high court.

 A judge erred in allowing Allergan shareholders to proceed with a lawsuit that accuses the company’s board of failing to properly oversee executives who marketed Botox for ailments that hadn’t been approved by regulators, Allergan’s attorneys argued before the Delaware Supreme Court today.
 The company pleaded guilty to a criminal charge over the marketing in 2010.

 Delaware Chancery Court Judge Travis Laster concluded in June that investors had amassed enough evidence about directors’ knowledge of the illegal sales effort to press ahead with their claims.
 Allergan’s attorneys contend Laster should have followed a federal judge’s lead and thrown out the case.

 “This is a case that should only be decided once,” Mark Perry, a Washington-based lawyer for Allergan, argued today.
 “There’s no reason to allow re-litigation.”
 The court said it would rule later on the case.

 The arguments before the Delaware Supreme Court come as Irvine, California-based Allergan reported fourth-quarter earnings today.
 Botox, Allergan’s best-selling product, generated more than $1.7 billion in sales last year, about equally divided between uses for medical purposes and wrinkle treatment, according to the company’s earnings release.
 The company is projecting as much as $2 billion in 2013 sales.